abhiraman9012/Children-s-Story-Generator/README.md

 ### How It Works

 The GitHub Actions workflow:
+1. **Automatic Scheduling**: Runs daily at midnight UTC
+2. **Precise Duration Control**: Runs for exactly 2 hours and 34 minutes
-1. Sets up a Python environment with all dependencies
+3. **Environment Setup**: Configures Python with all dependencies and FFmpeg
-2. Installs FFmpeg for video processing
-3. Runs the `continuous_runner.py` script which:
+4. **Continuous Generation**: Executes the `continuous_runner.py` script which:
    - Generates stories in a loop
+   - Handles fractional hours precisely (e.g., 2.34 = 2h 20m 24s)
    - Saves all content to organized directories
    - Tracks statistics for each generation
-   - Continues until the specified time or count is reached
+   - Continues until time limit is reached

 ### Customizing

 You can modify `.github/workflows/story_generator.yml` to:
+- Adjust the schedule timing (currently set to `0 0 * * *` for midnight UTC)
+- Change the run duration (currently 2h 34m)
-- Change the runner type (e.g., for higher performance)
+- Use different runner types (e.g., for higher performance)
 - Add additional environment variables
-- Configure different schedules (e.g., run daily)
 - Integrate with other services like AWS S3 for storage

 ## 🧠 Architecture & Code Flow